karimawi/TE-QuotaCheck/README.md

   <br>

 <h6>⚠️Please note that this program is not officially or directly affiliated with Telecom Egypt.
-The use of their API is conducted independently and is not based on any contractual agreement or formal association with Telecom Egypt.<h6/>
+The use of their API is conducted independently and is not based on any contractual agreement or formal association with Telecom Egypt.
+Additionally, Telecom Egypt holds the copyrights to the original branding, which has been used and slightly modified in this README.<h6/>
 <p/>
 <br>